Jawz84/Blog/PowerShell Contributing.md

-# Ten ways of contributing to PowerShell OSS
+# Ten ways of contributing to PowerShell on GitHub

 ## Why this blog